 - Newly-discovered scarps that expose the stratigraphy of mid-latitude ice sheets on Mars [Dundas et al. (2018)]

-- I am currently mentoring an undergraduate astronomy major through the Arizona Space Grant Consortium on this project for her senior honors thesis.
+- I am currently mentoring an undergraduate astronomy major, Claire Cook, through the Arizona Space Grant Consortium on this project for her senior honors thesis.

 - Application of super-resolution radar processing techniques to find thinner and shallower ice deposits on Mars (collaboration with Marco Mastrogiuseppe, Marìca Raguso, Than Putzig and Isaac Smith)

 - Arecibo radar-based models of asteroid shapes and surface properties: a comparison of ground-based observations of Itokawa to the 'ground truth' from the Hayabusa spacecraft mission (collaboration with Mike Nolan, Ellen Howell and Patrick Taylor)

 Theoretical Modeling of Icy Processes